qeek-dev/QDK/README.md

 # QDK
-The project is fork qnap SDK 2.2.4
+The project is fork from qnap SDK 2.2.4

 # QDK Download Link: